OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 Configuring OpenLayers to activate your GeoServer layer in a map
 ================================================================================

-:doc:`OpenLayers <../overview/openlayers_overview>` is used to display your new layer in a map.
+:doc:`OpenLayers <../overview/openlayers_overview>` is used to display your new layer on a map.
 You will now associate your GeoServer layer with your OpenLayers map.

-* Go to :menuselection:`Structure --> OpenLayers` from the menu bar to visit the OpenLayers configuration page
+* Go to :menuselection:`Structure --> OpenLayers`  to visit the OpenLayers configuration page

 .. image:: ../../images/screenshots/1024x768/cartaro_openlayers_settings.png
     :scale: 70 %
     :align: center

-* Please choose :menuselection:`Maps` to activate your layer in a map
+* Please choose :menuselection:`Maps` to activate your layer on a map
 * Look for *frontmap* - a pre-generated, default map and select **Edit** on the right side.

 .. image:: ../../images/screenshots/1024x768/cartaro_openl_maps_frontmapedit.png
     :scale: 70 %
     :align: center

-* frontmap's configuration page appears shown on the screenshot below.
+* frontmap's configuration page appears as shown on the screenshot below.

 .. image:: ../../images/screenshots/1024x768/cartaro_openlayers_frontmapediting.png
     :scale: 70 %
     :align: center

-* Select :menuselection:`Layers & Styles` in the left sidebar to add our newly created layer to this frontmap.
+* Select :menuselection:`Layers & Styles` in the left sidebar to add our newly created layer to the frontmap.

 * Look for your created GeoServer layer ('lakes' in our example)
 * Make checkmarks for *Enabled*, *Activated* and *In Switcher* to activate your new layer *lakes* in your map